mmallicoat/marshallmallicoat.com/content/pages/about.rst

 About Me
 ========
 My name is Marshall Mallicoat.
-I was born in 1988 in the U.S.
+I was born in 1988 in the United States.
-I grew up in the suburbs of Kansas City, Mo. and currently live in Urbana, Ill.
+I grew up in the suburbs of Kansas City, Mo., and currently live in Urbana, Ill.
 This site is home to my writing and music.